mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/troubleshooting/debugging/index.md

 To view logs for a given node, perform the following steps:

-  1. Access the DC/OS web interface.
+  1. Access the DC/OS UI.
   2. Navigate to **Services** and click on the service to be examined (default NiFi).
   3. In the list of tasks for the service, click on the task to be examined (Scheduler is named after the service, nodes are each named, for example  `node-<#>-server` depending on the type).
   4. In the task details, click on the Logs tab to go into the log viewer.
 By default, you will see `stdout`, but `stderr` is also useful.
 Use the pull-down in the upper right to select the file to be examined.